Can Dogs Eat Tomatoes? The Surprising Truth

 – Green beans: These nutritious veggies provide vitamin K, vitamin C, and manganese.
 Chop the beans into small, bite-sized pieces raw or lightly steam them to retain nutrients.

 – Broccoli: In addition to vitamins A, C, and K, broccoli supplies calcium, potassium, and iron.
-Chop the florets into small pieces and avoid the tough stalk which can be a choking hazard.
+Chop the florets into small pieces and avoid the tough stalk, which can be a choking hazard.
 Lightly steaming softens it up for dogs.

 There are many healthy fruits and vegetables to give dogs variety.
 Introduce new foods in moderation and watch for any signs of gastrointestinal upset.
 Consult your veterinarian for personalized diet advice.